What is a community of practice?

 Communities of Practice (CoPs) at The University of Alabama are created and organized by members of the campus community and provide opportunities to learn, contribute, collaborate, and innovate.

-Communities of Practice in the College of Continuing Studies
+Communities of Practice in the Office of Teaching Innovation and Digital Education

-The College of Continuing Studies will build two Communities of Practice in 2022-23, and we welcome your proposals.
-Please contact us at email@example.com if you have an interest in a particular topic or would like to facilitate a Community of Practice.
+The Office of Teaching Innovation and Digital Education will build two Communities of Practice in 2022-23, and we welcome your proposals.
+Please contact us at firstname.lastname@example.org if you have an interest in a particular topic or would like to facilitate a Community of Practice.

 Wenger, E., McDermott, R., & Snyder, W. (2002).
 Cultivating communities of practice: A guide to managing knowledge.
 Boston, MA: Harvard Business School Press.